List of Warner Bros. cartoons with Blue Ribbon reissues: Cartoons with original technical credits restored on DVD/Blu-ray

-In addition to the cartoons listed above, the following cartoons reissued after 1956-57 have had their original opening rings, and ending rings if re-released in the 1959-64 animation season, restored.
+In addition to the cartoons listed above, the following cartoons reissued after 1956–57 have had their original opening rings, and ending rings if re-released between 1959 and 1964, restored.

 (*) Upon re-release, short retained original ending card.

 "A Wild Hare", reissued as "The Wild Hare", had its original credits present for The Golden Age of Looney Tunes Volume 4, though the opening titles were just recreations.
 The original opening titles were restored for the Warner Bros.
 Home Entertainment Academy Awards Animation Collection.

 A copy of "Bone Sweet Bone" with the original titles exists.
 However, the original copy with the original titles has problems of its own, as split cuts in this copy cut out the ending lines from when the dog says, "If you think for a moment that this little incident is going to upset me--" then it cuts to him freaking out.
 The rest of his line, "you're absolutely right", is missing in the original title print.
 The Blue Ribbon print does not have these split-cuts.
 In 2020, the Blue Ribbon titles were restored for HBO Max.

 The original titles for "The Merry Old Soul", "September in the Rain", "Tweetie Pie", "Tale of Two Mice", "House Hunting Mice", "Doggone Cats", "I Taw a Putty Tat", "Daffy Dilly", "Mouse Menace" and "Life with Feathers" all are known to exist.
 However, Warner Bros. does not restore 8mm or 16mm prints, and many of these shorts only have their original titles in 8mm or 16mm versions.
 Hence, the Blue Ribbon titles for many of these were restored instead.